 6:30- 8:30 Let’s work through some ideas

 Food and beverage will be provided.
 There is no charge for participation but space is limited!

 Among others, you’ll have a chance to talk with:

-Catherine Brownikowski — Math Dept. Chair, North Division High School
+Catherine Bronikowski — Math Dept. Chair, North Division High School

 In addition to her work teaching Pre-Calculus, Geometry, and Introduction to Computer Science (through TEALS), Catherine is the Faculty Advisor for North Division High School’s Green Redevelopment Plan, Service Learning partnerships with Marquette University and UW-Milwaukee, and a faculty member on Division’s Learning and Community Schools Leadership Teams.
 North Division High School is one of five schools working with Reflo on a conceptual green schoolyard redesign in 2019.

 Reflo runs a robust Green & Healthy Schools Program.
 In 2018 alone, they helped shepherd construction of green infrastructure projects at two Milwaukee Public Schools, supported coalition efforts to raise $1.2 million for greening schoolyards, designed five conceptual plans for green schoolyard redevelopment, and conducted the third annual Green Schools Conference featuring over 260 participants.